 a novel completely in lower-case and without punctuation does not make it “literary.”

-follow your writing, let alone your “style,” I cannot help you.
+cannot follow your writing, let alone your “style,” I cannot help you.

 I prefer not to edit and therefore do not plan to accept:

 · Vampires and shape-shifters (I read very few authors who write in this genre)

 · Nonfiction – at this time.
 Query first.
 I may accept nonfiction in the future.